PadelinAja/padelin-aja/README.md

 - **Role-based user system** that differentiates permissions between guests, members, and administrators.
 - **Dataset integration** using a curated dataset of more than 100 padel venues and related community data from trusted online sources and manual collection.

-Ultimately, **Padelin Aja** is not just a sports information portal, but a digital ecosystem that supports the development of the padel community in Indonesia.
-It is designed to make local padel information more accessible, help new players find suitable venues and events, and strengthen connections between players and organizers.
-Through this project, the team hopes to contribute to the visibility and growth of padel as a mainstream sport within the Indonesian sporting landscape.

 ---

 ## 📊 Dataset Source